nens/threedi-docs/source/h_schema_300.rst

 Can I try out the new database schema while it is still under development?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yes, this is possible.
 We process the schema migrations in groups (e.g. "settings", "inflow", "1D", etc.) and release versions of the python package ``threedi-schema`` every time we have completed such a group.
-This Python package has functionality to migrate a schematisation to a higher version, see <https://www.github.com/nens/threedi-schema>`_.
+This Python package has functionality to migrate a schematisation to a higher version, see the `threedi-schema GitHub repository <https://www.github.com/nens/threedi-schema>`_.

 Note that schematisations that have been upgraded with versions of threedi-schema that are higher than the one used in the 3Di Modeller Interface will not be usable in the 3Di Modeller Interface anymore (until the version of threedi-schema in the 3Di Modeller Interface is updated accordingly).